The Beach Bum, 2019

 She got two jobs again, one working in an accounting department at the trucking company Ryder, one working on weekends at JCPenney.

-My mom dropped out of grad school (for psychology) when she got married.
+My mom went to grad school (for psychology), so these jobs didn’t really put to use her education.
 One time I asked her if she regretted this.
 She said, “All I ever wanted was for you kids to be happy.”

 The Wolf of Wall Street, 2013